-Remember, cancer screening is for people without symptoms, so if you've noticed a change, don't wait for screening - contact your GP.
+Remember, cancer screening is for people without symptoms, so if you've noticed a change, don't wait for screening - contact your GP as soon as possible.
 Early diagnosis of cancer means treatment is more likely to be successful.

-For more information on cancer, visit www.cruk.org/spot-cancer-early-NI
+For more information on cancer, visit www.becancerawareni.info